FarkostInteractive/VerdantPage/Documentation/ComponentReference/VerdantObject.md

 # VerdantObject
 This is the main component for putting Verdant vegetation into a scene.
 It defines zones where vegetation should be placed, which is the main mode of interaction in Verdant.
 Types are not placed one by one, they are automatically added en masse at runtime to areas defined in the editor.

 When an object has a VerdantObject component it will be recognized as a surface on which vegetation can grow or as a shape that influences where vegetation should grow.
-To facilitate this it has two modes: Surface and Mask
+To facilitate this it has two modes: Surface and Mask.

 Surface objects place vegetation onto themselves.
 By default any type added to them grows to cover the top of the mesh at the density set in the type.
 This serves as a base for more complex patterns, which can be made using masks.